Andalusian language movement

+A social movement aiming to recognize Andalusian Spanish as an independent language separate from Spanish exists.
+Prominent advocate groups and organizations include the Society for the Study of Andalusian (ZEA), Er Prinçipito Andalûh (EPA) and AndaluGeeks.

+One of the movement's most impactful initiatives is Êttandâ pal andalûh ("Standard for Andalusian"; EPA), a standardized orthographic system for Andalusian which has been used, among other things, to create Andalusian versions of Minecraft, Telegram and Wikipedia.

 Background

-Andalusian is considered by linguistic publications such as Ethnologue a dialect of the Spanish language.
-However, in recent times, there have been fringe efforts to promote the dialect of Andalusia as a language of its own, with its own orthographic norms.
-The newspaper Libertad Digital ("Digital Freedom") has accused the movement of only being promoted by the "Andalusian nationalist far-left" and its followers.
+Andalusian is a language variety that is classified as a dialect of Spanish.
+However, in recent times, there have been efforts to promote the variety spoken in Andalusia as a language of its own, with its own orthographic norms.
+The right-wing newspaper Libertad Digital ("Digital Freedom") has accused the movement of only being promoted by the "Andalusian nationalist far-left" and its followers.

 History

 Despite having informally started its activities four years earlier, in 2006, the Society for the Study of Andalusian (Sociedad para el Estudio del Andaluz, or Zoziedá' pal Ehtudio' el Andalú; ZEA) was established and drafted its "legal constitution".
 In a 2008 interview by 20 minutos ("20 minutes"), Guadalupe Vázquez (Guadalupe Bahkeh), member of the ZEA, explained that the members of the organization had been striving for years for "conserving our cultural legacy, something which the statute of autonomy recognizes and which we have absolute certainty that exists with an identity of its own, the Andalusian language".
-She also explained that the ZEA was integrated by anthropologists, linguists and writers who were "people who are very Andalusist culturally" and who "believe that we are being Castilianized since many years and that if we do not avoid it, Andalusian will end up disappearing".
+She also explained that the ZEA was integrated by anthropologists, linguists and writers who were "people who are very Andalusist culturally" and who "believe that we are being Castilianized for many years and that if we do not avoid it, Andalusian will end up disappearing".
 Juan Porras (Huan Porrah), a writer member of the ZEA, was working at the time on a proposal of orthographic norms for Andalusian.